 Eastern Nepal, lesser known to the world outside, is a treat to the travelers who visit here.
-Our community homestays in the eastern side of Nepal are blessed with vibrant culture, scenic tea gardens, rich bio-diversity and majestic views of the eastern Himalayas, including Mt.
+The community homestays in the eastern side of Nepal adorned with vibrant culture, scenic tea gardens, rich biodiversity, and awe-inspiring views of the eastern Himalayas, including Mt.
 Kanchenjunga (the third-highest mountain in the world).
-Famous for its tea, eastern Nepal is rich is flavorful tea production from the sub-tropical part of it to the hilly areas.
+Famous for its tea, eastern Nepal is rich in flavorful tea production from the sub-tropical part of it to the hilly areas.
 The warmth and hospitality of the people here will leave you speechless and want you to visit here again and again.

 You could also explore various communities of eastern Nepal by adding to the Eastern Nepal Road Trip to make your holidays even more memorable and adventurous.

 At Mai Pokhari, Ilam, you will be able to explore the beauty of far-eastern Nepal.
 Far from the usual touristic crowd, here you can try unique local food and explore beautiful hiking routes while surrounded by green tea gardens, forests and mountains.
 You can also stroll around the equally beautiful star-shaped lake known by the same name as the community Mai Pokhari or visit a local cheese factory nearby.

 Along with the beautiful surroundings, staying at Mai Pokhari Community Homestay will offer you the authentic rural experience in Ilam.
 At Mai Pokhari Community Homestay, you can enjoy foods like Wachipa and Chop achar, which are beyond famous Nepalese food like Dal Bhat Tarkari.
 Wachipa, a standout local dish, features chicken fried rice infused with the essence of burnt chicken feathers.
 Additionally, Chop Achar, a dry and spicy condiment, is crafted from oily seeds, adding a unique flavor to the culinary experience.